Valles Mines, Missouri, U S A

 We take cover.
 The warning call, "Fire in the Hole", and Frazier Quarry begins.

 Such unexpected success makes the next step obvious, namely, to answer, "What is the lateral extent of this rock?"
-Previous mining
+Previous

-of the Big Bill and Little Bill Mines has left a network of criss-crossing roads
+mining of the Big Bill and Little Bill Mines has left a network of roads to where we want to be.
+No roads into forest with all that in

-expect to find what we did that day.
+what we found that day.